 Global Data Service™ is based on bulk-data transfer.
 Plans start at 100GB per month and can be tailored to your data requirements.

 Pricing varies depending on your data needs and ground equipment, with no one-fits-all value.
-We recommend you get in contact with us and ask about your specific situation.
+We recommend you get in contact with us to discuss your specific situation.
 We always aim for the lowest data prices available in a satellite solution!

 Kepler's satellites cover the entire globe, which means our services can be made available everywhere.
 To provide service in specific regions, Kepler is continually acquiring the regulatory approvals required to operate the ground terminals.

 Kepler's user terminal is a combination of a 2U rack-mount modem and a VSAT.
 The VSAT is any Kepler-certified, commercially available VSAT, and the modem is in a 2U rack-mount unit using industry standard connections.
-Installation is identical to standard SatCom solutions.
-But rest assured Kepler's Field Engineers are available to assist with installations -- talk to our Sales team to discuss deployment services options.
+Installation is identical to standard SatCom solutions but rest assured Kepler's Field Engineers are available to assist with installations -- contact our Sales team to discuss deployment services options.

 English, French, Italian, German, Spanish.

-We recognize there are challenges with deploying globally available IOT products.
-Different frequency bands, different standards, different hardware needed.
-We want to simply that by offering an IOT connectivity solution that has the same capabilities of cellular in terms of power, price and performance, but in a globally-available satellite solution.
+We recognize there are challenges with deploying globally-available IOT products: different frequency bands, different standards, and different hardware are needed.
+We want to simplify that by offering an IOT connectivity solution that has the same capabilities of cellular in terms of power, price, and performance, but in a globally-available satellite solution.

-We are targeting very high volume and low cost devices to be connectivity via our network, and we are designing it from the ground up with scalability in mind.
+We are targeting very high volume with low-cost devices that enable connectivity via our network, and we are designing it from the ground up with scalability in mind.
 We aim to be able to support hundreds of millions of devices globally connected to our satellite network.

 Yes!
 In time for our trials in late 2019 we will deliver the hardware that can be integrated into your smart connected product to enable network access.
-If you are interesting in seeing if this hardware can work in your products, please contact us.
+If you are interested in seeing if our hardware can work in your products, please contact us.

-By offering services via LEO satellites, link latencies can be as low as 100ms.
-However, Kepler's services do not provide real-time Internet, so the question of latency often gets confused here.
-The Global Data 'store-and-forward' Service is for latency-tolerance data; end-to-end data delivery time (perhaps a better term than 'latency' in this context) for single-pass uploads can be as low as 10 minutes, and as high as 12 hours.
+By offering services via LEO satellites, link latencies can be as low as 100 ms. However, Kepler's services do not provide real-time Internet, so the question of latency often gets confused here.
+Our Global Data 'store-and-forward' Service is for latency-tolerant data.
+End-to-end data delivery time (perhaps a better term than 'latency' in this context) for single-pass uploads can be as low as 10 minutes and as high as 12 hours.

 This depends heavily on your location with respect to our teleport in Inuvik, Canada.
 Rest assured, the longest you would have to wait is 12 hours.
 Even better: as we add ground stations all over the world, this issue diminishes significantly.